MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 Currently, you can only use PowerShell to configure this policy setting.
 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](https://docs.microsoft.com/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and assign it to users.

-To allow a user to download the meeting attendance report, set the **AllowEngagementReport** parameter **Enabled**.
+To enable a user to download the meeting attendance report, set the **AllowEngagementReport** parameter **Enabled**.
+When enabled, the option to download the report is displayed in the **Participants** pane.

 To prevent users from downloading the report, set the parameter to **Disabled**.
-By default, this setting is disabled.
+By default, this setting is disabled and the option to download the report isn't available.

 ## Related topics